-The Master’s program in Earth Surface and Water involves the study of natural and human-induced physical and geochemical processes, patterns, and dynamics of the Earth’s continental and coastal systems.
-This two-year program provides you with the knowledge that is essential to manage the planet sustainably, guarantee the availability of resources for future generations, and understand and avert natural hazards.
+The Master’s programme in Earth Surface and Water involves the study of natural and human-induced physical and geochemical processes, patterns, and dynamics of the Earth’s continental and coastal systems.
+This two-year programme provides you with the knowledge that is essential to manage the planet sustainably, guarantee the availability of natural resources for future generations, and understand and avert natural hazards.

-- Coastal Dynamics and Fluvial Systems
+Coastal Dynamics and Fluvial Systems

-Core areas of research
+Core Areas of Research

-The Earth Surface and Water program trains students to quantitatively study the natural and human-induced physical and chemical processes, patterns, and dynamics of Earth’s continental and coastal systems as well as their responses to global change.
+The Earth Surface and Water programme trains students to quantitatively study the natural and human-induced physical and chemical processes, patterns, and dynamics of Earth’s continental and coastal systems as well as their responses to global change.
 Students explore and understand the modeling capabilities of the past, present, and future as well as the evolution of Earth’s environment, including human impact on this evolution.

-In the program, you will address questions such as:
+In the programme, you will address questions such as:

-- How do river floods affect delta systems and their inhabitants?
+How do river floods affect delta systems and their inhabitants?

-- How can we use natural processes under climate change to maintain safe - yet attractive and dynamic - coastlines?
+How can we use natural processes under climate change to maintain safe - yet attractive and dynamic - coastlines?

-- How can satellite images be used to estimate erosion losses?
+How can satellite images be used to estimate erosion losses?

-- Will we have enough water to sustain the world’s rapidly increasing population in 2050?
+Will we have enough water to sustain the world’s rapidly increasing population in 2050?

-- What is the most efficient way to clean an oil spill that enters the soil and groundwater?
+What is the most efficient way to clean an oil spill that enters the soil and groundwater?

-The program trains students to combine field observations and laboratory experiments with the latest developments in remote sensing and computational methods.
+The programme trains students to combine field observations and laboratory experiments with the latest developments in remote sensing and computational methods.
 Research developed by our staff and students has a strong international profile, encompasses scales ranging from microscopic to global, and concerns both past and contemporary processes.